rrchai/BraTs-Validate-Users/README.md

 ## Usage

-**Important**: for the first time running, please use Rstudio (or other interactive IDEs) to initiate `google authentication` for accessing to the google form.
-The `googlesheet4` package is used to read google sheet, [more details on googlesheet4](https://googlesheets4.tidyverse.org/index.html).
+**Important**: for the first time running, please use Rstudio (or other interactive IDEs) to initiate `google authentication` in order to access to the google form.
+The `googlesheet4` package is used to read google sheet, (TODO: change to use `service_credential.json`).

 1. Open the `setup.R` file in the Rstudio
 2. press <kbd>Control</kbd>/<kbd>Command</kbd> + <kbd>A</kbd> to select entire script
 3. press <kbd>Control</kbd>/<kbd>Command</kbd> + <kbd>enter</kbd> to run all the codes
-4. Press `1` in the console when it asks to select "1: Yes 2: No" and a browser window will pop up.
+4. Press `1` in the console when it asks for permission to pop up browser window.
 Please sign in your google account which has access to the google sheet and complete the authentication.

 If not the first time, simply run below code to test if all setup work and go to the next step if no errors.